adonisjs/v6-docs/content/docs/basics/session.md

 ---
 summary: Manage user sessions inside your AdonisJS application using the @adonisjs/session package.
-The session package provides a unified API for storing session data across different storage providers.
 ---

 # Session